x

 Hurricane warnings are in effect for many areas of Florida, including the Tampa, Fort Myers, Orlando, Cape Canaveral and Daytona Beach areas.
 Life-threatening storm surge is expected in these areas late Wednesday into Thursday.

-Milton is expected to slowly weaken as it approaches Florida due to increasing wind shear, but will remain a major Category 3 or 4 hurricane when it makes landfall near Tampa, or possibly just south, late Wednesday night or early Thursday morning.
+Milton slowly weaken as it approached Florida due to increasing wind shear, but remained a major Category 3 when it made landfall Wednesday evening.
 This will not lessen the impacts of the storm, including storm surge and rainfall.

 The National Hurricane Center is calling for 8-15 feet of storm surge along the west-central Gulf Coast, including Tampa Bay and Charlotte Harbor.
 Surge will be most dangerous near and to the south of Milton's eyewall.